EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

 tags: []
 ---

-[Pure Pursuit](https://www.mathworks.com/help/nav/ug/pure-pursuit-controller.html) is a path tracking algorithm.
-The robot follows a point on the path ahead of it, and continuously tries to chase it.
-Click to read how I made mine!
+[Pure Pursuit](https://www.mathworks.com/help/nav/ug/pure-pursuit-controller.html) is a path tracking algorithm that chases a "carrot on a stick".

 (this picture should maybe be a gif instead?)
 ![](banner.png)